-But as a long-term investor I don’t mind a little short-term uncertainty, especially if it means I can buy companies at low prices and with high dividend yields.
+But as a long-term investor, I don’t mind a little short-term uncertainty, especially if it means I can buy companies at low prices and with high dividend yields.

-All I have to do then is wait until the economic environment or the company turn around and hey-presto, the shares will be re-rated upwards.
+All I have to do then is wait until the economic environment or the company turns around and hey-presto, the shares will be re-rated upwards.
 That re-rating will provide a nice capital gain on top of the substantial dividend yield.

 With BP’s share price at 341p, its dividend yield is currently almost 8%, so clearly a dividend cut is already priced in.

-So can investors can buy BP today, take any dividend cut on the chin, and then wait for the inevitable rebound in oil prices and subsequently BP’s dividend and share price?
+So can investors buy BP today, take any dividend cut on the chin, and then wait for the inevitable rebound in oil prices and subsequently BP’s dividend and share price?

 I’m not so sure.

 Dividend uncertainty in the long-term

 You should take what I’m about to say with a large pinch of salt as I do not have a functioning crystal ball; but here are a few reasons why BP’s dividend could see a permanent decline from where it is today.

 The main problem is that today’s low oil price environment could be here to stay.